DennisThomas251991/mp_qMRI/README.md

 Dennis C. Thomas & Mariem Ghazouani

 These are the codes for the Frankurt vendor-based mp_qMRI protocol.
-If you use these codes, please cite our publication:
+If you use these codes, please cite our publication, where this protocol and processing pipeline are described:

 Dennis C Thomas, Ralf Deichmann, Ulrike Nöth, Christian Langkammer, Mónica Ferreira, Rejane Golbach, Elke Hattingen, Katharina J Wenger, "A fast protocol for multi-center, multi-parametric quantitative MRI studies in brain tumor patients using vendor sequences, Neuro-Oncology Advances", 2024;, vdae117, https://doi.org/10.1093/noajnl/vdae117